State of the Heart (Mondo Rock song)

 "State of the Heart" is a song written by Eric McCusker.
-In Australia, it's best known for being recorded by Australian rock group Mondo Rock (of whom McCusker was a member); the track was released in October 1980 as the lead single from the band's second studio album, Chemistry (1981), and peaked at number 6 on the Australian Kent Music Report.
+In Australia, it is best known for being recorded by Australian rock group Mondo Rock (of whom McCusker was a member); the track was released in October 1980 as the lead single from the band's second studio album, Chemistry (1981), and peaked at number 6 on the Australian Kent Music Report.

 Mondo Rock's recording of the song was not a hit outside of Australia.
 In the United States, "State of the Heart" is best remembered for a recording by Rick Springfield, which peaked at number 22 on the Billboard Hot 100 singles chart in 1985.
 Springfield's version of the song was also a minor hit in Canada and Germany.
-Springfield performed "State of the Heart" at a Live Aid concert in Philadelphia at JFK Stadium on July 13, 1985.
+Springfield performed "State of the Heart" at a Live Aid concert in Philadelphia at JFK Stadium on 13 July 1985.

 The song was featured in the 2016 movie, Lion starring Dev Patel and Nicole Kidman.